Islandora/documentation/docs/user-documentation/resource-nodes.md

 type | Content type (e.g. which group of fields are present on the node) status | Published, unpublished, etc...

-!!! note "Compared to Islandora 7"
+!!! note "Compared to Islandora Legacy"
-    These node properties are analogous to following Islandora 7.x object properties:
+    These node properties are analogous to following Islandora Legacy object properties:

-    Islandora 7 | Islandora 8
+    Islandora Legacy | Islandora
     ----------- | -----------
     owner | uid
     dc.title | title
     PID | uuid
     status | status

 The small amount of configurability available for these properties is found on the content type editing form where a user can choose to change the label of the title field, whether or not to display author information on the node's page, etcetera.
 These settings will only apply to nodes of that particular content type.